FREE 30 mins Family Law Consult

 Legal representation ~$2000 - $3000

 You don’t need to have legal representation.
-However, there are reasons why you may want a family lawyer with you during a mediation session.
+However, there are reasons why you may want a specialist family lawyer to advise you during mediation.
 Your family lawyer can ensure that you articulate your concerns and needs effectively.
 They can also help you understand the implications of an agreement and your legal rights.

 Mediation costs vs. litigation costs

-The cost of litigating family law disputes can quickly spiral out of control.
+The cost of litigating family law disputes can quickly spiral out of control, especially for complex parenting and custody disputes where specialist child custody representation is needed.
 Here’s what you can expect to pay when seeking court proceedings.

-Applying for property or parenting orders has a filing fee.
+Applying for property or parenting orders has a filing fee, which is why many people first explore how much mediation costs in Australia before deciding to go to court.
 The fee you’ll pay depends on whether you’re applying for one or both types of orders.
-You’ll also pay an extra fee to apply for an interim order if your case is urgent.
-These fees may be waived in certain circumstances.
+You’ll also pay an extra fee to apply for an interim court order if the matter’s urgent.
+Eligible parties may be able to get an exemption from some fees.
+You might have to pass a three-part test to prove financial hardship.

-While you can represent yourself in court, it’s not recommended.
+You can represent yourself in court if you want.
+However, that can lead to a lot of problems, particularly in complex parenting cases such as applications for full custody of a child.
+A professional can make sure if don’t experience common pitfalls.
 Family lawyers will charge an hourly rate that’s determined by many factors, such as their experience and your case’s complexity.
 The potential costs result in daily legal fees of about $5000 to $10,000.

 Additional litigation factors